 In addition, if a fund experiences a "loss restriction event" (i) the fund will be deemed to have a year-end for tax purposes, and (ii) the fund will become subject to the loss restriction rules generally applicable to corporations that experience an acquisition of control, including a deemed realization of any unrealized capital losses and restrictions on their ability to carry forward losses.
 Generally, a fund could be subject to a loss restriction event when a person becomes a "majority-interest beneficiary" of the fund, or a group of persons becomes a "majority-interest group of beneficiaries" of the fund, as those terms are defined in the affiliated persons rules contained in the Tax Act, with appropriate modifications.
-Generally, a majority-interest beneficiary of a fund will be a beneficiary who, together with the beneficial interests of persons and partnerships with whom the beneficiary is affiliated, has a fair market value that is greater than 50% of the fair market value of all interests in the income or capital, respectively, in the fund.
-Generally, a person is deemed not to have become a majority-interest beneficiary, and a group of persons is deemed not to have become a majority-interest group of beneficiaries, of a fund if the fund meets certain investment requirements and qualifies as an "investment fund" under the rules.
+Generally, a majority-interest beneficiary of a fund will be a beneficiary who, together with the beneficial interests of persons and partnerships with whom the beneficiary is affiliated, holds a beneficial interest in the fund that has a fair market value that is greater than 50% of the fair market value of all interests in the income or capital, respectively, in the fund.
+Generally, a person is deemed not to have become a majority-interest beneficiaries, of a fund if the fund meets certain investment requirements and qualifies as an "investment fund" under the rules.